cultuurnet/stoplight-docs-uitpas/docs/searching-for-UiTPAS-events.md

 You can make use of the Search API with [client identification](https://docs.publiq.be/docs/authentication/ZG9jOjExODE5NDY5-client-identification).

-**These APIs only require you to specify the client id of your existing UiTPAS integration** for customization and technical support purposes.
+**These APIs only require you to specify the client id of your existing UiTPAS integration.**

 ### Searching for UiTPAS events of one specific organizer